(Ionizing Radiation; Radiotherapy)

 Possible Complications TOP

-External radiation does not cause your body to become radioactive.
-It can cause side effects, as the radiation damages your own healthy cells as well as the cancer cells.
-Common side effects of radiation include, but are not limited to:
+External RT does not cause your body to become radioactive.
+It can cause side effects.
+The radiation harms healthy cells and cancer cells.
+Here are some common side effects:

 What to Expect TOP